Click here for the 2021 Financial Aid e-mail

 In Marin, we are fortunate to have an additional source of financial aid.
 10,000 Degrees, located in San Rafael, is a non-profit organization committed to helping families complete the FAFSA.
 They also provide financial help for college and vocational programs.
 Free workshops are also available.
 Click here to visit the 10,000 Degrees website.

-For California financial aid, TUHSD electronically submits the GPA Verification Form, for most students.
+For California financial aid (Cal Grant), TUHSD electronically submits the GPA Verification Form, for most students.
 If you are notified that your GPA Verification form was not submitted electronically, you must file the paper version of the Cal Grant GPA Verification form.
 This form must be completed by March 2nd (September 2 for community college).
 Students must have at least a 3.0 GPA to be eligible for Cal Grant A and a 2.0 for Cal Grant B. Cal Grant does NOT need to be repaid and is based on need.
-For more information go to the CSAC website.
+For more information, go to the CSAC website.

 Some private schools require the CSS Profile as well.
 These are typically schools that award their own funds to accepted students.
 This form requests more complete financial information than does the FAFSA.
 Each institution customizes the profile.
 Complete the CSS Profile here.

 If additional funding is needed, students may be eligible for jobs on campus.
 This is called the Federal Work-Study Program.
-To qualify for this, the students must complete the FAFSA and be awarded work-study.
+To qualify for this, the students must complete the FAFSA or CA Dream Act ( if applicable) and be awarded work-study.

 Colleges are required to provide a net price calculator on their website.
 Often school-based scholarships will be shown on the net price calculator.
 The net price calculator will give you an idea of how much aid you will receive from that specific school.
 It is often found in the Financial Aid section.
 Here is an example of a net price calculator.